advaitchauhan/advaitchauhan.github.io/_posts/2015-01-24-authoritarianism.md

 ##Authoritarianism and Development for Growth: Deriving Insights from the stories of China, India, and South Korea

-*This essay is from a paper I wrote for a class I took on Asian economic development.
+*This essay is derived from a paper I wrote for a class I took on Asian economic development.

 ###Overview